Martin Lipton: Boards, memberships and awards

 Lipton has served as chairman of Prep for Prep, chairman of the Jerusalem Foundation, chairman of the Lawyers Division of UJA-Federation, trustee of Temple Emanu-El of New York, member of the council of the American Law Institute, director of the Institute of Judicial Administration, trustee of the University of Pennsylvania, member of the International Advisory Council of the Guanghua School of Management of Peking University and member of the Corporate Governance Committee of the U.S. Commission on Competitiveness.
 Lipton served as special counsel to the Ethics Commission of the International Olympic Committee in connection with the Utah Winter Olympics, and co-chair, with former N.Y.
 Chief Judge Judith Kaye, of the N.Y.
 Chief Judge's Task Force on Commercial Litigation in the 21st Century.

 Lipton has received honors from organizations, including the Wharton School, New York University School of Law, New York University, the Legal Aid Society, and the NYU Langone Medical Center.
 Since 1985 Lipton has been on each list of the National Law Journal of the 100 Most Influential Lawyers in America.

 Lipton served as counsel to the New York Stock Exchange Committee on Market Structure, Governance and Ownership (1999–2000), as counsel to, and member of, its Committee on Corporate Accountability and Listing Standards Corporate Governance (2002) and as chairman of its Legal Advisory Committee (2002–2004).
 Lipton is a member of the executive committee of the Partnership for New York City and served as its co-chair (2004–2006).

 He is a member of American Academy of Arts & Sciences and a Chevalier de la Légion d'Honneur.
+Lipton served on the Board of Trustees at New York University Stern School of Business from 2015 to at least 2023.